 Codigos de Arte got taken over in Jan 2017, fortunately for us vegans they still promote amazing vegan food.
-They even offer a vegan menu del dia every Thursday for €9.
-I intend to go very soon!
+The owners are wonderful so I would highly recommend popping in!

 This Nepali-Indian restaurant rivals the Indian Palace in location and in my opinion, on mushroom bhajis as well.
 Located a little way up Las Marinas on km 1, this restaurant serves great vegan food (even my meat-eater friends rave about it!).
 This restaurant can get incredibly busy on performance nights and during the summer so I would highly recommend that you book at these times.